Explore the boundaries of graphic design while learning to communicate ideas visually—in print, on screen, in space, and beyond.

 Graphic Design at CCA is dedicated to conceptual exploration and practical problem solving.
-We teach students to become leaders in the field by emphasizing craft, creativity, and collaboration, and we encourage them to engage with pressing social issues and think about how their work shows up in the world.
+We teach students to become leaders in the field by emphasizing craft, creativity, and collaboration, and we encourage them to engage with pressing social issues and think critically about how their work shows up in the world.

 Draw inspiration from the Bay Area